Skip to content Skip to footer

 2 : Explore the Forte dos Reis Magos [2 hrs]

-Head to Forte dos Reis Magos, a historic fortress located at the mouth of the Potenji River.
-Learn about the Portuguese colonial history of Natal as you walk through the well-preserved walls and structures of the fort.
-Enjoy panoramic views of the ocean and the city from the top of the fortress.
-Visit the small museum inside to discover more about the region’s past.
+Forte dos Reis Magos is a historic fortress located at the mouth of the Potengi River.
+Learn about the Portuguese colonial history of the region and enjoy panoramic views of the coastline from the top of the fortress.
+Take a guided tour to discover the strategic importance of this fort in protecting Natal from invasions.

 4 : Visit the Metropolitan Cathedral [1 hr]